WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/exploring_adoption_of_sharing_vcs.md

 # Discussion

 There are things to discuss and there might not be that the mentioned solution is viable at all.
-But it is something Diwala saw as a possibility and are currently testing out the value of this approach.
+But it is something Diwala saw as a possibility and are currently testing out the value gain of this approach.

 But in the end, the discussion is about adoption, how can we introduce this as frictionless as possible, and still keep the core values intact.